jayakumarudayakumar/crimedataanalysisLA/README.md

 1. Is there a correlation between the time of the day and the reported crime frequency?

    Model: Linear Regression, Rationale - This model helps us to make comparisons and predictions between the independent variable (Time) and dependent variable (crime count)

+2. How severe are the vandalism crimes in LA?
+Misdemeanor Vs Felony.
+Which one of them would be expected to occur the most?

+   Model: Binary Classification through Logistic Regression, Rationale: This model comparatively performed well in classifying and predicting the vandalism crime categories: misdemeanor and felony.​